 And most importantly for the purposes of this dispatch, I am also the seventh Republican to join the race in Utah's open seat in House District 17, now that Julie Fisher has resigned.
-I care deeply about the welfare of the State of Utah.
-If I manage to win the special election in District 17, I will focus all my energies on the demands of the office and well-being of my district.
-Conservative principles and a passionate zeal for Utah's future are what is most important in a state legislator.
+If I manage to win the special election in District 17, I will focus my energy on the office and well-being of my district.
+Basic competence, conservative principles and a zeal for Utah's future are what is most important in a state legislator.

 Utah is not as conservative as most voters would have you believe.
-There are problems facing Utah which have been caused by our legislature's failure in some regards to adhere to conservative principles.
 Although Utah has a reliable conservative voting record in national races, we have some remarkably liberal laws at the state level.
-Many out-of-state businesses are reluctant to relocate to Utah due to its fifth highest taxes in the country.
-Property taxes are on the rise, and Utah has the softest laws on illegal aliens in the country.
-Utah recently enacted a hate crimes bill ad the behedst of the homosexual lobby, wasted a billion dollar surplus, and elected a governor who, while a good man, sought to established global warming pacts with California, supported gay civil unions, and gave away soccer stadiums.
-The only distinction between Republicans and Democrats is the set if conservative principles that we claim to cherish.
-It has never been more important for us to vote for Republicans who believe in those principles, rather than candidates who have proven they are nice guys/gals, but who will vote with the Democrats 50% of the time.
+Many out-of-state businesses are reluctant to relocate to Utah due to its sixth highest taxes in the country.
+Property taxes are on the rise.
+Utah is very soft on illegal aliens.
+Utah recently enacted a hate crimes bill ad the behest of the homosexual lobby, wasted a billion dollar surplus, and elected a governor (Huntsman Jr.) who, while a good man, sought to established global warming pacts with California, supported gay civil unions, and gave away soccer stadiums.
+The only distinction between Republicans and Democrats is the set if conservative principles that republicans claim to cherish.
+It's important for us to vote for Republicans who believe in those principles, rather than candidates who have proven they are nice guys/gals, but who will vote with the Democrats 50% of the time.